Security of the Fischlin Transform in Quantum Random Oracle Model: Proof of Post Quantum Security of the Fischlin Transform

-Clearly $||P_{\eta}|\phi\rangle||^2=\sum_{i\in[k], c\in\mathcal C}X_{i,c}$.
-Also, measuring the subregisters of $D$ in the computational basis yields independent uniformly random $l$-bit strings,\footnote{essentially by the corectness of the superposition oracle methodology} so $\Pr[X_{i,c}=1]=2^{-l}$ independently for all $(i,c)$.
-By a standard Chernoff bound, \cref{chernoff definition theorem}, we thus have
+Clearly $||P_{\eta}|\phi\rangle||^2=\sum_{i\in[k], c\in\mathcal C}X_{i,c}\eqqcolon \mathfrak S$.
+Also, measuring the subregisters of $D$ in the computational basis yields independent uniformly random $l$-bit strings,\footnote{essentially by the correctness of the superposition oracle methodology} so $\Pr[X_{i,c}=1]=2^{-l}$ independently for all $(i,c)$.
+By a standard Chernoff bound, \cref{chernoff definition theorem}, we thus have \js{Notation $S_n$ clash with permutation group, this sum $S_n$ not defined before}\cm{I just used a new font now....}

 \end{proof} Thinking classically for a moment, the proof strategy is via contradiction: a malicious prover succeeding \emph{and} the extractor failing with significant probability would imply that $||P_{\eta}|\phi\rangle||^2$ must in fact be large, contradicting the above tail bound.
 As we are dealing with a malicious quantum prover and with the compressed oracle that is directly manipulated (measured) by the extractor, the quantum analogue of this argument is significantly more involved.